 Here we present the discovery of a wide-orbit exoplanet OGLE-2012-BLG-0838Lb.
-A short-lasting anomaly is observed well before the main peak of the event and this points to an $s=2.1$ planet.
+A short-duration anomaly is observed well before the main peak of the event and points to an event with $s=2.1$.
 The wide-orbit planet interpretation is confirmed by detailed modeling.
-The planetary anomaly was found in pure survey observations by the Optical Gravitational Lensing Experiment \citep[OGLE;][]{udalski15b}, i.e., the planet detection did not depend on a targeted follow-up photometry.
+The planetary anomaly was found in pure survey observations by the Optical Gravitational Lensing Experiment \citep[OGLE;][]{udalski15b}, i.e., the planet detection did not depend on targeted follow-up photometry.
 This means that the planet can be included in future statistical studies of the wide-orbit planets.
-For OGLE-2012-BLG-0838, high-resolution imaging and satellite imaging were collected, which helps to directly constrain the planet properties.
+For OGLE-2012-BLG-0838, high-resolution imaging and satellite imaging were collected, which helps to constrain the planet properties.

 In the next section, we present the data collected for OGLE-2012-BLG-0838.
 We describe the model fitting in Section~\ref{sec:model}.
 In Section~\ref{sec:prop}, we analyze current constraints on the physical properties of the system.
 We summarize the paper in Section~\ref{sec:sum}.